treelogic-swe/email-scraper/README.md

 ```

 If using the test server, no arguments are required: simply do `make run`.
 However, the test server must be running.
 Start it like this: `make starttestmailserver`.
 Stop it like this: `make stoptestmailserver`.

+## Programmatic

+The file `src/index.js` shows how to use this module from your NodeJS program.
+Essentially, you will use the module, `src/scrape_mail.js` as your entry point.

 # Develop / Contribute